TWILIGHT GOLF, A SCOTTISH SHANGRI-LA

 “deliciously indulgent – and a peculiarly Scottish – pleasure.
 For summer golf here is traditionally an evening game.
 Indeed, in weeks when the Open is not in town, the St Andrews locals tend not to allow tourists even to tee off between 5pm and half past six, so that they can bathe in the strangely permissive enjoyment of golf in the gloaming.
 Even at 10pm – there is more than enough light in the sky to read the line of your final putt.”

-So where exactly are the best twilight rounds to be had?
+So where exactly are the best Twilight golf rounds to be had?
 Somewhat counter intuitively given that it’s the most southerly of Scotland’s major golf playing regions, the Ayrshire coast has a well won reputation.
 The sun sets in the west, and that means out at sea.
 The Isle of Arran and Ailsa Craig provide a hint of drama.
 Turnberry, Dundonald, and the Gailes courses won’t disappoint.

 The fading sunlight at Dundonald.
 The west coast courses generate the most spectacular sunsets